 Another startling pyramid fact is that there exists an intricate web of passages, shafts and chambers under the pyramids.
-These tunnels behold hundreds of years of history and thousands of artefacts.
+These tunnels behold hundreds of years of history and thousands of artifacts.

 Although the Egyptian authorities have excavated and got hold of most of the found commodities, the details are not available to the common public.

 It was widely believed that slaves were tasked to build enormous pyramids.
 This was later contradicted and found out that it was paid workers who were the ones tasked with the construction.